testingautomated-usi/DeepHyperion/DeepHyperion-BNG/README.md

 * Storage: 20 GB available space
 * Additional Notes: Recommended spec based on 1080p resolution.
 Installing game mods will increase required storage space.
 Gamepad recommended.

->**Note**: BeamNG.research can run also on Mac Book provided you boot them on Windows.
+>**Note**: BeamNG.research can run also on Mac Books, provided that you boot them on Windows.

 ## Usage ##